Electricity tariffs explained

 1. Single rate tariff

-If you’re home most in the evenings (peak) and use your appliances mostly during this period, a single rate tariff could be a good option for you.
+If you’re home most in the evenings (peak) and use your appliances mainly during this period, a single rate tariff could be a good option for you.

 2. Time of use tariffs

-A time of use tariff means that the rate you pay differs depending on the time of day that the energy is used.
+A time-of-use tariff means that the rate you pay differs depending on the time of day the energy is used.
 These times include:

-Rates that usually apply in the late afternoon and evening on Monday to Friday and is when electricity costs the most. - Shoulder
+Rates usually apply in the late afternoon and evening on Monday to Friday, when electricity demand and costs are highest.

-Rates apply outside of the time of use periods listed above and is generally when electricity is at its cheapest, for example, overnight.
+Rates apply outside the time of use periods listed above and are when electricity demand is at its lowest and cheapest, for example, overnight.

 3. Controlled load tariffs

-Controlled load tariffs apply for some fixed appliances such as an electric hot water system or slab/ underfloor heating that run over night or during off peak periods.
-These appliances will be charged a separate rate and often they have their own meter.
+Controlled load tariffs apply for some fixed appliances, such as an electric hot water system and slab or underfloor heating that run overnight or during off-peak periods.
+The distributor will charge these appliances separately, which often have their own meter.

-Controlled loads work when your energy distributor^ – who operates the poles and wires - is able to reduce the flow of energy to these appliances at peak times.
-This eases pressure on the network, resulting in lower rates.
+Controlled loads work when your energy distributor^ reduces energy flow to these appliances at peak times, easing pressure on the network and resulting in lower rates.

 To break this down further:

-- A Controlled Load 1 is for electricity that is usually available for a set number of hours each day.
-For example – within the Ausgrid^ distribution network - this is a 6-hour period between 10pm and 7am.
+• A Controlled Load 1 is for electricity, usually available for a set number of hours each day.
+For example – within the Ausgrid^ distribution network - this is a 6-hour period between 10 pm and 7 am.

-- A Controlled Load 2 is for electricity that is usually split into two periods per day.
-For example – within the Ausgrid^ distribution network – more than 6 hours between 8pm and 7am, and more than 4 hours between 7am and 5pm.
+• A Controlled Load 2 is for electricity usually split into two daily periods.
+For example – within the Ausgrid^ distribution network – more than 6 hours between 8 pm and 7 am and more than 4 hours between 7 am and 5 pm.

-- Controlled load tariff times can differ across different distribution areas depending on where you live.
+• Controlled load tariff times can differ across distribution areas depending on your location.

 4. Demand tariffs

-Simply put, if you turn on several power-hungry devices within a 30-minute period during peak time, your ‘demand’ will go up.
+Your demand will increase if you turn on several power-hungry devices within 30 minutes during peak time.
 And if you’re on a demand tariff energy plan, so will your charges.

 Learn more about demand tariffs here.